prolesoft/marxist.space/README.md

 ## Adding Resources

-Add your links to the bottom of `db.yaml`.
+Add your links to the top of `db.yaml` under the line `resources:`.

 This is the type of a resource:

 ```
 interface Resource {